 New York City is a friend and also a place where its characters actually healed me and my pains.
 It used to and will always be.

 Central Park is grand but a different story.
 I didn’t like it at first.
 Fascinating about it and disappointing about it at the same time.
-There are trees and curving walkways.
+There are trees and curving pathways.
 There are ponds connecting into small and bigger lakes.
-Some strange angles can make the buildings fade out momentarily and in a split second you can even think you are in an exotic land.
+Some strange angles can make the buildings fade out momentarily and in a split second, you even think you are in an exotic land.
 Remember we are talking about summer time.
 Central Park in the winter is a different animal.

-There was something missing that I could not put my finger on.
+Yet there was something missing that I could not put my finger on.
 I watched families with kids, wedding shooting sets, carriages, bicyclists, people doing yoga and exercises, and readers with a book in hand in many corners.
 Once in a while, there are topless human beings lying on the grass enjoying sunbathing and (pretending to ignore) people’s attention.
 I am talking about the facts and people.
-It’s endearing, no judging here.
+It’s endearing with no judging here.
 My missing element could be the connections between people, perhaps.
 It was my second day in New York City and I was lost.

 And there are tons of midsize and small parks* in almost every corner-hood of New York City.
 They each have a name and history.
 If you stay long enough you will remember them by heart and they will remember you as well.
 They have witnessed changes in each neighborhood throughout the years.
-Many of them are renovated and fixed up but somehow they retain the honors and spirits no matter how they look at the time.
+Many of them are renovated and fixed up.
+Somehow they retain the honors and spirits no matter how they look at the time.

-As a rule, I was tightly budgeting for the whole trip so my main visits to many museums are on their free days.
+As a rule, I was tightly budgeted for the whole trip so my main visits to NYC museums are on their free days.
 It’s quite crowded on those days too but I don’t mind.
-If I like to go for free, I would adjust my tolerance to all ‘troubles’ and donate a small amount to not feel bad about myself.
+If I like to go for free, I would have to adjust my tolerance and also donate a small amount to not feel bad about myself.
 If you have been to a museum, you must know what it feels like.
 There are some nuances in New York City museums but they are more on the surface of emotional displacement.
 I won’t go into details here.
 They are great to the differences of your selected liking.
 I enjoyed a few free private collections as well.
-There are stories to tell behind the pieces and the reasons they are there, so open but also very personal.
+There are stories to tell behind pieces and the reasons they are there, so open but also very private.
 Museums and art collections are everywhere within the neighborhoods, east side upper and lower, west side upper and lower, West village, Meatpacking District, Chelsea, Tribeca, Noho, Soho, and then many in the boroughs, Bronx, Queen, and Brooklyn.
-The whole museums and art collections scene in New York City will forever be a mysterious and exciting thing to check out no matter how many times you have visited.
+The whole museums and art collections scene in New York City will forever be a mysterious and exciting thing to check out no matter how many times you have visited or even live here.
 They are very the inseparable and priceless part of New York City as in its body and soul.

 I remember my first most exciting public experience in New York City was in Bryant Park where I was sitting on the lawn one early evening watching “Catch me if you can” with a bunch of strangers.
-They were making small luring sounds while watching the movie.
-I didn’t recall hearing noises from vehicles and other city activities.
-The excitement must have blocked everything.
+They were making small luring sounds while we watched the movie.
+I didn’t recall hearing noises from vehicles and the city’s movements.
+My excitement must have blocked everything.
 It was a perfect night.
-I was by myself.
+I was all by myself.

 When the movie ended, I walked around the corner toward New York Public Library, right by the Park facing Fifth Avenue.
-The left lion statue I saw in movies was two feet away.
+The left lion statue I saw in many movies was two feet away.
 I was striving to take a poor selfie and eventually giving up.
-It was poorly lit and I was not so comfortable with people’s thinking of me as a visitor.
-Later I learned to come to term with myself and finally accepted that despite my deep down hope, nobody cares.
-It opens up a lot in my mind, dries out wounds that hurt and seem infinitely unhealed.
-You see, I like to generalize things and apply them to other personal issues resolving processes.
-Even though it might come across as irrelevant at first, they are healthy and might be useful, trust me..
+It was poorly lit and I was not so comfortable with the thought that people think I am a visitor.
+Later I learned to come to term with myself and finally accepted that despite my subtle hope, nobody cares.
+That opens up a lot in my mind, dries out the wounds that hurt and seem infinitely unhealed before.
+You see, I like to generalize things and apply them to my other issues as part of some resolving processes.
+It might come across as irrelevant at first, it might actually be useful, trust me..

 Yesterday, I impulsively went on a couple of strenuous elevated hikes.
 My sore body reminds me of one thing that has been a constant in every of my New York visits: muscle pains.
 All the times I went there, I counted the walking distance I have conquered everyday.
 It is usually ten to fifteen times more than I do daily at home.
-How I was able to pull that excessive physical activity is still a mystery.
+How I was able to pull those excessive physical activities is still a mystery.
 I love to walk around in Manhattan.
-That’s something I can do all day long despite my whining like a kid each night.
+That’s something I can do every day despite my whining like a kid each night after a long day.
 It is physically exhausting.
 I could feel it on my toes and my feet the first night.
 Then it is in my calves, my thighs, my ribs, my entire back and shoulders.
-By the second or the third day, they cried out altogether like a choir singing with surrounding microphones and amplifying speakers at their max.
+By the second or the third day, they cried out altogether like a choir singing with surrounding microphones and amplifying speakers at their max level.
 Walking is painful but it also results in one of my biggest senses of accomplishments.
-My pains create joys and satisfaction.
-That’s the magic of the City.
+My pains create joy and satisfaction. and that is the magic of the City.

 Maybe muscle pains are reminiscent of my New York City antidotes.
 I miss the time I was push-spinning Astor Place Cube with a few youngsters and cracking up like a silly.
-I miss wandering around Union Square farmer market commenting on fresh cut flowers with locals.
-I miss my walks along small quiet streets in a neighborhood and all-of-the-sudden disappearing into a cool indie bookstore; to end up having an enthusiastic conversation with the owner over a favorite author.
+I miss wandering around Union Square farmer market commenting on fresh cut flowers with the locals.
+I miss my walks along small quiet streets in a neighborhood and all-of-the-sudden found myself in a cool indie bookstore; to end up having an enthusiastic conversation with the owner over a favorite author.
 Those smallest moments I always cherish.
 I was so full of life, able to feel my entire body and connected to my inner self.
 Those moments teach me to be thankful to everything that make me who I am as a person.
 My dear n y c, I am forever grateful to you.